 The Department also hosted a “kick-off meeting” for the consent-based siting effort in Washington, DC on January 20, 2016.
 You can find more information, including a summary and video of the event here.

-Written comments submitted as part of the Invitation for Public Comment, along with input from the eight public meetings, will be documented in a draft report released later this year.
-The Department is planning to solicit comments on the draft report to ensure the content accurately reflects the input we receive and provide the opportunity for additional comments.
+Written comments submitted as part of the Invitation for Public Comment, along with input from the eight public meetings, are documented in this Draft Summary of Public Input Report.
+The Department is soliciting comments on the draft report to ensure the content accurately reflects the input we receive, as well as to provide the opportunity for additional comments.
+Please send your comments to email@example.com or learn more about our request for public comment on the draft report in the Federal Register.
+The comment period ends on October 30, 2016.

 If you are unable to attend a public meeting or would like to further discuss ideas for consent-based siting, please email us at firstname.lastname@example.org to begin a conversation.
 We will do our best to accommodate requests and help arrange additional opportunities to engage.